-Every year, approximately 23,000 new cases of cancer are diagnosed and 9,100 people die from cancer in Minnesota.
+Every year, nearly 30,000 new cases of cancer are diagnosed and 9,100 people die from cancer in Minnesota.
 There are over 275,000 cancer survivors living in Minnesota.

 The financial toll cancer takes on these families is daunting.